ndf-zz/asfv1/README.md

 to the closest fixed-point integer of the required size (see Fixed Point Conversion below).

-More formally, a valid operand expression matches the following grammar:
+More formally, a valid operand expression (op_expr) matches the following grammar:

 	op_expr ::= xor_expr | op_expr "|" xor_expr